aries1980/cv/janos_feher_cv.md

     Sample clients: [Yahoo.ca](http://yahoo.ca), Hungarian Defence Force, [Koba](http://koba.be), [Institut Supérieur des Métiers](http://www.infometiers.org/)

     ### Impact
     * Founded a distributed web development company and managed based on Agile and XP principles.
+First year revenue: £150k+
     * Opened and managed accounts in wide range of sectors including Retail, Logistics and Government.
     * Established technical ownership of a web-based, desktop application like real-time battlefield visualisation application for the Hungarian Defence Force (NATO member).
 The project was actively operated and developed for 4 years.
     * Designed and led the implementation the backend of a website with complex analytics and video transcoding feature for the Canadian reality-singing competition called Exposure, the joint project of [Yahoo!
 Canada](http://yahoo.ca) and [CBC](http://www.cbc.ca).